insurecar/easy-points/content/home.md

 ---
 en:
-  title-before: Give your customers even
+  title-before: Give your customers even1
   mark-text: more reasons
   title-after: to come back
   subtitle: With EasyPoints, encouraging your existing customers  to spend more